mininet/mininet/examples/README.md

 This example creates a 64-host tree network, and attempts to check full connectivity using `ping`, for different switch/datapath types.

-#### numberedports.py
+#### vlanhost.py:

-This example verifies the mininet ofport numbers match up to the ovs port numbers.
-It also verifies that the port numbers match up to the interface numbers
+An example of how to subclass Host to use a VLAN on its primary interface.